haihua0913/trec2018unt/README.md

 The original data can be downloaded from TREC official website.

-If you have any questions, please contact haihua.chen@unt.edu
+If you have any questions, please contact at haihua.chen@unt.edu